rust-windowing/winit/FEATURES.md

 - **Cursor grab**: Locking the cursor so it cannot exit the client area of a window.
 - **Cursor icon**: Changing the cursor icon, or hiding the cursor.
 - **Touch events**: Single-touch events.
+- **Touch pressure**: Touch events contain information about the amount of force being applied.
 - **Multitouch**: Multi-touch events, including cancellation of a gesture.
 - **Keyboard events**: Properly processing keyboard events using the user-specified keymap and translating keypresses into UTF-8 characters, handling dead keys and IMEs.